 Reasons for opposition should be stated, along with specific alternatives which would overcome the opposition; allowing the communities and the ICG wherever possible to understand concerns, assess their extent, and identify compromise solutions.

-After enough time for discussion and consultation needed to address the specific issuehas passed for the ICG to consider and attempt to accommodate objections, the ICG can reach a conclusion if at most a minority disagrees and their objections have been documented. but at least 2/3 of the members prewsnt physical or attending/participating remotely agree and no ICG community as a whole is firmly and formally opposed
+After enough9 to be specified for each case according to its complexity and scope) time for discussion and consultation needed to address the specific issue has passed for the ICG to consider and attempt to accommodate objections, the ICG should reach a conclusion if at most a minority disagrees and their objections have been documented. but at least 2/3 of the members prewsnt physical or attending/participating remotely agree and no ICG community as a whole is firmly and formally opposed

 Following these basic principles, the chair will be responsible for designating each ICG position as having one of the following designations: